Typewriter legacy / ugly layout requirements¶

 A remedy is of course to use a wider font and larger margins.
-Alternatively one can do down the “double spacing” alley and just make the spacing between the lines larger.
-The result looks really torn apart, paragraphs seem to be a loose collection of lines now.
+Alternatively one can go down the “double spacing” alley and just make the spacing between the lines larger.
+The result looks really torn apart, paragraphs seem to be a loose collections of lines now.
 I do not like it at all!

 Now that the lines are too far apart, you get the problem that the running head cannot be distinguished from the body copy of your document.
 See page 4 of the sample APA document that I have linked.
 The running head just looks like another line on the page.

 Nice solutions would be an increased distance between the running head and the body copy.
 One could draw a thin line below the running head (I do that) and/or typeset the running head in italics.

 The APA style chooses the most ugly solution: making it all uppercase.
 They do not even bother to use small capitals as most fonts do not have it and most word processors probably do not support it.

 Apparently the readers are not even supposed to know what a running head is.
 Therefore it is introduced with “Running head:” on the first page.
 Sigh.
 If you need to explain what some design element is, then this is usually poor design.
 Something like this should become clear from the context.
 I mean, you don’t write “Heading:” in front of headings, right?